 Waterfront Property Buyerís Guide

 Waterfront properties are my main focus and main area of expertise.
 If that is your target, you will find the resources on this website to be quite helpful.
 And more info is always just a phone call away.
 A large portion of my business pertains to Cape Coralís canal front homes, as they account for hundreds of miles of the areaís Gulf (ocean) access property and are often the best deals for Florida waterfront.
-FYI: I call Fort Myers Beach home, and have my main Real Estate office in Cape Coral, though I am very knowledgeable on nearly ALL the waterfront sections of Southwest Florida.
+FYI: I call Fort Myers Beach home, and have my main Real Estate office in Cape Coral, though I am very knowledgeable on nearly ALL the waterfront sections of Southwest Florida and have offices throughout the region.
 You may jump right to the search tools here to view what is currently available or you may continue reading below to learn more about the area.
 Itís the most extensive review out there, so itís a good idea to review it!

 Getting the most out of this site: It is recommended that you read through these pages in proper order (like a book), but you are free to browse by topic of interest too:

 Topics covered in this section:

 For those of you who arenít entirely familiar with this area, hereís a general overview of Gulf access waterfront pricing.
 In cases where details arenít specified below: assume a typical 1800-2000 sq ft 3 bedroom single family home or small 1200 sq ft 2 bedroom condo in these examples, on gulf-access canals.
 Also note: when clicking on the links below, if followed by an asterisk (ex:*) they will open in pop-up windows, so you donít lose your place on this tutorial.